By European standards especially, but even by American standards, Norwegian business dress code would be considered informal and casual.

 Men typically wear conservative business suits in most industries: A blazer and trousers with no tie.

 Norwegian business men tend to opt for a simple backpack (locally called a rucksack) instead of a traditional briefcase or more fashionable bag.
+The most popular brand backpack in Norway is funny named douchebag.

 For women in most industries, a well-tailored dress, trousers or pantsuit works just fine.